na-na-hi/renget/archive/TW-Idea-List.md

 - Skill + Trait Integration

 A mechanic for participant success in games to be affected by traits and skills alongside fortune.
-## Hypnosis Expansion
-In particular, the ability to guarantee that morning sex events happen the following day, the ability to make characters exhibitionists/nudists (they would walk around in their underwear or naked), and the ability to make characters surrender their panties to you and/or not care if they catch you with panties.
-## Incident Scenario
-To be determined; initial concept by AK Spectre and Eri.
-## Jealousy Expansion
-To be determined.
-## Map for Makai
-Self-explanatory; in the past, requests were made to relocate Makai citizens to their home dimension to create room for homeless characters.
 ## Research System
 A feature to allow the player to research recipes.
 - Mixing would be a method to achieve quick results, whereas research would take more time but produce more consistent results; i.e. expediency at the expense of time vs. consistency at the expense of time.